TheBlueThunder/RepBot/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## How It Works

+RepBot uses MediaPipe's pose detection to track 33 key body points in real-time.
+The application processes these points to:
+- Calculate joint angles and body positions
+- Detect exercise movements using custom algorithms
+- Track repetitions based on movement patterns
+- Monitor form and provide feedback

+### Tech Stack
+- Python for core functionality
+- MediaPipe for pose detection
+- OpenCV for video processing
+- PyQt5 for the graphical interface
+- NumPy for mathematical calculations

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.